artbyrab/yii2-module-base/documents/guides/params-and-db-local-files.md

 * Create a params-local.php file
 * src/tests/app/config/params-local.php
-* Populate the file with your overwritten params as needed they won't be commited to source control, for example API keys or secure passwords
+* Populate the file with your overwritten params as needed they won't be committed to source control, for example API keys or secure passwords

 ```
 <?php